-Building a lexical disambiguator (part-of-speech tagger) based on HMMs (Cutting et al., 1992) for the SL in a MT system implies: (a) designing or adopting a reduced tagset (set of parts of speech) which groups the finer tags delivered by the morphological analyser into a small set of coarser tags adequate to the translation task; (b) building a representative SL training corpus and manually tagging a portion of it for training (in the case of supervised training) and evaluation; (c) actually training the hidden Markov model on the corpus to obtain the probabilities.
+Building a lexical disambiguator (part-of-speech tagger) based on hidden Markov models (HMMs) (Cutting et al., 1992) for the SL in a MT system implies:

+- 1. designing or adopting a reduced tagset (set of parts of speech) which groups the finer tags delivered by the morphological analyser into a small set of coarser tags adequate to the translation task; - 2. building a representative SL training corpus and manually tagging a portion of it for training (in the case of supervised training) and evaluation; - 3. actually training the HMM on the corpus to obtain the probabilities.